1. What is a Debt Fund?

 c.
 Short-Term and Ultra Short-Term Debt Funds

-These are debt funds that invest in instruments with shorter maturities, which range from around a year to 3 years.
-Short-term funds are ideal for conservative investors as these funds are not majorly affected by interest rate movements.
+These are debt funds that invest in instruments with shorter maturities, ranging from 1 to 3 years.
+Short-term funds are ideal for conservative investors as these funds are not largely affected by interest rate movements.

 d.
 Liquid Funds

 Liquid funds invest in debt instruments with a maturity of not more than 91 days.
 This makes them almost risk-free.
-Liquid funds have seen negative returns very rarely.
+Rarely have liquid funds seen negative returns.

-These funds are good alternatives to savings bank accounts as they provide similar liquidity and higher returns.
+These funds are better alternatives to savings bank accounts as they provide similar liquidity with higher returns.
 Many mutual fund companies offer instant redemption on liquid fund investments through special debt cards.

 e.
 Gilt Funds

-Gilt Funds invest in only government securities.
-Government securities are high-rated securities and come with a very low credit risk.
+Gilt Funds invest in only government securities – high-rated securities with a very low credit risk.
 It’s because the government seldom defaults on the loan it takes in the form of debt instruments.
 This makes gilt funds ideal for risk-averse fixed income investors.

 f.
 Credit Opportunities Funds